Skiing and Your Knees:

 A Pre-Season Primer

 I don’t know about you, but as soon as the leaves start to turn colour, I start to dream about skiing.
 When the first dusting of snow appears on the Lions, my heart beats a little faster.
 I like to ski fast and hard.
 I imagine the feel of the wind rushing past my face, carving turns down a long steep slope.
 I know I’m not alone!
 At about this same time of year, I begin to hear questions about the best ways to get in shape for ski season, and how to ski without knee pain.
-Skiing and knees… two of my favourite topics!
+So here it is, Skiing and Your Knees: A Pre-Season Primer!

 Downhill skiing requires some strength.
 But it also requires stamina, agility and the freedom to shift and change between rapidly changing loads.
 It’s wise to spend some time preparing your whole body for the demands of the mountain.
 Now is the best time to start!
 Here are some thoughts for making the most of your pre-season sweat sesh.